-by the authority of the Rector Magnificus, Prof. Dr A.P.J.
-Mol, in the presence of the on Wednesday 1 February 2017 at 4 p.m. in the Omnia Auditorium of Wageningen University.
+by the authority of the Rector Magnificus, Prof. Dr C. Kroeze, in the presence of the

-Thesis Committee appointed by the Academic Boards of both universities to be defended in public
+Thesis Committee appointed by the Academic Boards of both universities to be defended in public on Wednesday 1 February 2025 at 3:30 p.m. in the Omnia Auditorium of Wageningen University.